-First is Anna Pearl Sherrick Hall, home to the College of Nursing.
+To the southeast of where you are standing is Anna Pearl Sherrick Hall, home to the College of Nursing.
 MSU has one of the largest nursing programs in the nation and was the first public generic baccalaureate program in Montana.
 That means graduates can work in a variety of areas such as the emergency room, intensive care, and pediatrics, to name a few.
 Students enter as pre-nursing majors and then apply for upper division classes after their pre-requisites have been met.
 The program begins with 2 years at MSU, followed by 2 years at a clinical site in Bozeman, Billings, Great Falls, Missoula or Kalispell.
 Nurses are among the highest paid graduates of MSU and have nearly 100% job placement rate.
-MSU's is the first and only graduate Nursing program in Montana, offering a Doctor of Nursing Practice (DNP).
+MSU's is the first and only graduate Nursing program in Montana, offering a Doctorate of Nursing Practice (DNP).

-Across the mall from Sherrick Hall is Cooley Laboratory, a recently renovated, state-of-the-art research facility that houses biomedical research and environmental biology labs.
+To the northeast is Cooley Laboratory, a recently renovated, state-of-the-art research facility that houses biomedical research and environmental biology labs.
 A grant from the National Institutes of Health paid for a renovation completed in 2013.
 This was MSU's first LEED Gold certified building.
 Here, undergraduates get unparalleled opportunities to do cutting edge biomedical research.
 Connected to Cooley Laboratory is Lewis Hall, home to the Department of Microbiology and Immunology.